MinaBeirami/pep333/note.md

         self.start(status, response_headers)
         yield "Hello world!\n"
 ```

 ##The Server/Gateway Side

 The server or gateway invokes the application callable once for each request
 it receives from an HTTP client, that is directed at the application

-**note:**n uncaught exception will be dumped to sys.stderr and logged by the
+**Note:** uncaught exception will be dumped to sys.stderr and logged by the
 web server

 ```python